Cotter family: James Cotter the Younger

 James Cotter the Younger (Séamus Óg Mac Coitir) was the victim of a celebrated case of judicial murder and was executed in Cork City in 1720.
 He was the elder son of Sir James Fitz Edmond Cotter.
 Like his father he exhibited overt Jacobite sympathies and was considered as the natural leader of the Catholic community of Cork City and of County Cork generally.
 News of his execution sparked a wave of rioting on a national scale.
 His death also provided the subject of many poems in Irish.

 Cotter Baronets, of Rockforest (1763)

 The Cotter Baronetcy, of Rockforest in the County of Cork, was created on 11 August 1763 in the Baronetage of Ireland for James Cotter, Member of the Irish House of Commons for Askeaton.
 He was the son of the executed James Cotter the Younger.
+The authorities intervened in the education of the first baronet and his siblings who were raised as Protestants.
+This act eliminated one of the families who formed the hereditary leadership of the Catholic community in Ireland.
+Ultimately, the descendants of Sir James Fitz Edmond Cotter retained their wealth and political prominence, but at the cost of losing the faith and culture their ancestors long upheld.

+The current holder of the title is Sir Julius Cotter, the 8th Baronet, who succeeded his father Sir Patrick Cotter, the 7th Baronet, on 11 January 2023.